21.

 3 movements

-First performed on November l7th 1985 at Sutton Coldfield Town Hall.
+First performed by the orchestra, directed by Anthony Miller, on November l7th 1985 at Sutton Coldfield Town Hall.

 'The music is imaginatively laid out with interesting ideas developed most skilfully.
 Another virtue, that of developing these meaty musical ideas in concise fashion, gave this first hearing immediate communication.'